EmmaKozmer/Movie-Match/README.md

 - PyTorch
 - Dataset: The application uses a specific dataset of movies for recommendations.
 Download the dataset in CSV format from the following Kaggle link and place it in the data/ directory within the application's folder.
 [IMDb Movie Dataset: All Movies by Genre](https://www.kaggle.com/datasets/rajugc/imdb-movies-dataset-based-on-genre?select=fantasy.csv)

-Ensure all requirements are met to avoid any issues with running the application.
+Ensure all requirements are met (install requirements.txt) to avoid any issues with running the application.

 ## Installation